mumo-x/Ai-Developed-Gaming_store-App/README.txt

 3. Ensure you have write permissions in the application directory
 4. Check the console for error messages

-For further assistance, please contact support@PSgaming.com
+For further assistance, please contact designerssplendor@gmail.com

+NB: THE .exe FILE IS NOT UPLOADED